Supporting you and your family, your way

 A social group for patients who have attended the wellbeing centre groups, would still like the connection and support from peers.
 Ran by volunteers, craft activities.

-We offer Auricular ‘Ear’ Acupuncture Group for patients who are suffering with symptoms of Stress & Anxiety or Hot Sweats while going through treatment or suffering with illness.
-Alongside some relaxation exercises.
-10-week programme.
+We offer A 10-week Auricular ‘Ear’ Acupuncture Group for patients who are suffering with symptoms of stress and anxiety, alongside some relaxation techniques.

-This session is led by our very experienced complementary therapists, include 4 weeks of practical information about complementary therapies, the benefits and self-help techniques to use at home, including aroma sticks, relaxation, acupuncture, acupressure, reflexology, Indian head massage and HEARTS process.
-The final week will be held in Bannatynes health Club Ingleby Barwick, with use of the relaxation room in the Spa.
+This session is led by our very experienced complementary therapists, include 5 weeks of practical information about complementary therapies, the benefits and self-help techniques to use at home, including aroma sticks, relaxation, acupuncture, acupressure, reflexology, Indian head massage and HEARTS process.

 A 10-week programme led by our creative therapist, planting pots, seeds, hanging baskets, making bird feeders, session can be held both inside and outside dependent upon the weather, suitable for all abilities.